 Benefits and Uses of Deramaxx for Dogs

 Deramaxx for Canine Osteoarthritis.
 Arthritis in dogs is a common condition, especially among older individuals.
-A dog with arthritic joints will manifest soreness, reluctance to move (jump, climb stairs), stiffness, and behavior changes due to pain.
-Deramaxx is not an arthritis cure, but it is FDA approved for managing pain and inflammation of osteoarthritis, thus improving mobility.
+A dog with arthritic joints will experience soreness, reluctance to move (jump, climb stairs), stiffness, and behavior changes due to pain.
+Deramaxx is not an arthritis cure, but it is FDA approved for managing the pain and inflammation of osteoarthritis, thus improving mobility.

 Deramaxx for Orthopedic Surgery in Dogs.
 Deracoxib is an important part of the postoperative orthopedic pain management plan.
 For maximum results, most protocols suggest starting the medication before the surgical procedure.
 Although generally used for orthopedic surgeries, studies show that Deramaxx provides pain relief for dogs undergoing soft tissue surgeries too.